Written By Sam Heward

-Athletes often speak about positive visualization for events, but things are going to go wrong in a multi-day race.
+Athletes often speak about positive visualisation for events, but things are going to go wrong in a multi-day race.
 Everyone gets stomach issues, blisters and niggles.
-In addition to thinking about succeeding it is worth thinking about what you are going to do when things go wrong so that when they do, you are ready.
+In addition to thinking about succeeding it is worth thinking about what you are going to do when things go wrong, so that when they do, you are ready.

 Finally and perhaps most importantly, stay positive!
 By signing down for an Ultra X or any ultramarathon you are taking on an epic and exciting challenge that few will be embark on.
 Enjoy it and remember that the stories will last far longer than any physical pain.

 We have designed the ultimate 16-week 50k training plan for those looking to take on their first ultra marathon.